boredsquirrel/Linux/README.md

 ## 3. Setup-Scripts
 Setting up a Linux Distribution is more work than just installing the System.
 You will have to install and uninstall a lot of apps, and set some settings.

 [Here is a cool example of creating a minimal Fedora KDE Operating System, without anything not wanted installed](https://www.reddit.com/r/Fedora/comments/9a0i93/howto_minimal_kde_install_on_fedora/)

 I have created my own scripts for
-- [Fedora Kinoite](https://github.com/trytomakeyouprivate/Fedora-OSTree-Setup) (super stable containerized Distro, the future)
+- [Fedora Kinoite & Silverblue](https://github.com/iaacornus/Fedora-OSTree-Setup) (super stable containerized Distro, the future)
+- Kubuntu / KDE Neon (dont use it anymore)
-- easy Linux Mint setup for low-end computers
+- Linux Mint (has nice features but not recommended)
-- Kubuntu/KDE Neon

 The scripts include: